Mortgage customer experience journey

 CXCO was engaged to use observational and ethnographic research to understand the mortgage customer experience for first time-buyers, savvy-buyers, and investors.
 We communicated the experience through in depth customer journeys, identifying strategic innovation opportunities, and provided recommendations to improve the service and digital experience.

-The digital channel was viewed as the primary channel through which our client could increase the number of mortgage applications, with a vision for it to become a key channel for enabling customers when researching, selecting and applying for a mortgage.
+The bank viewed the digital channel as the primary channel through which they could increase the number of mortgage applications, with a vision for it to become a key channel for enabling customers when researching, selecting and applying for a mortgage.

-The business didn’t have a clear understanding of the mortgage customer experience, customer needs and expectations, and customers’ preferred channels of use, information requirements, and network ecosystem that supported and influenced their mortgage buying decisions.
-They didn’t know how they compared to other banks from a customer experience and interaction perspective, and were unclear on the unique value proposition they could offer their customers.
+The bank needed to gain a clear understanding of the mortgage customer experience, customer needs and expectations, and customers’ preferred channels of use, information requirements, and network that supported and influenced their mortgage buying decisions.
+They needed to know how they compared to other banks from a customer experience and interaction perspective, and from this understanding define a unique value proposition they could offer mortgage customers.

-The lack of insight into what customers valued, needed and expected from the organisation when researching, selecting and applying for a mortgage, left gaps in their digital experience strategy for the mortgage product and service.
+The bank had a lack of insight into what customers valued, needed and expected from them when researching, selecting and applying for a mortgage and in turn, gaps in their experience strategy for the mortgage product and service.

-A multi-disciplinary team worked together to define the problem, clarify the strategic intent and identify customer types to include in the research.
-A kick-off workshop identified research topics and mapped known pain points.
-Call listening provided insight into the questions customers asked when researching and applying for a mortgage.
+A multi-disciplinary team from our client and CXCO worked together to define the problem, clarify the intent and identify customer types to include in the research.
+A kick-off workshop identified research topics and mapped known pain points, and call listening provided insight into the questions customers asked when researching and applying for a mortgage.

 The internal knowledge gained in the Discover was expanded upon through qualitative research with customers.
-A recruitment matrix was created to ensure we had breadth and depth across customer types, and contextual inquiries were conducted to understand customer needs, experience, motivations, scenarios of use, and tasks when researching, selecting and applying for a Mortgage.
+A recruitment matrix was created to ensure we had breadth and depth across customer types, and contextual inquiries were conducted with first time-buyers, savvy-buyers, and investors to understand their needs, experience, motivations, scenarios of use, and tasks when researching, selecting and applying for a Mortgage.

 Affinity diagramming of audio and observational data was used to uncover themes and surface insights.
 This included identifying points of failure with the current mortgage experience and opportunities for the future digital experience strategy.